kvvloten/samba_integrations/authentication/sshd_privacyidea/README.md

 'Create a python2 venv' and 'Install and configure privacyidea_pam' can be skipped here when they are already setup.

 Assumptions:
-- Samba-AD has a (nested-) group `PERMISSION-GROUP` that contains users with permission to login from internet on this server.
+- Samba-AD has a (nested-) group `PERMISSION-GROUP-INTERNET` that contains users with permission to login from internet on this server.
 - The users to login are known / can be resolved on the host (e.g. through winbind-nss)
 - The users to login have a home-directory (or pam-mkhomedir should be added to create it)
+- The server is joined as a domain-member using Samba tooling (Winbind).
+- The server has nsswitch.conf configured so that user and group lookups to the AD-domain succeed (via libnss-winbind).

 ### Setup steps